 Referrals are extremely powerful and often play an important role in the pre-purchase, awareness stage of the customer journey.
 Word-of-mouth (WOM) drives roughly $6 trillion in annual global spending.

 Imagine a conversation about student loan refinancing between two close friends.
-If one friend had a good experience with your brand at the various touch points, they’ll probably recommend you.
-From there, potential customer would likely research your company and compare interest rates.
-The odds are high that they’ll ultimately purchase from you since referrals convert at a much higher rate than non-referrals.
+If one friend had a good experience with your brand across various touch points, they’ll probably recommend you.

-Social media can be used at every stage of the funnel, but it’s particularly effective in the customer acquisition stage.
-It allows you to cost-effectively reach a large percentage of your target audience.
+You can use social media at every stage of the funnel, but it’s particularly effective in the customer acquisition stage.
+It allows you to reach a large percentage of your target audience while also reducing acquisition costs vs paid channels.
 In addition, it enables authentic interactions with prospects which build trust.

 YouTube is the largest vertical search engine in the world and is sometimes one of the first customer touch points.
 Even if a person doesn’t search for something directly on YouTube, Google often shows videos directly in the search results.